BSc Reproductive Biology

 - molecular and cellular biology

 Plus others from a range of biomedical and non-biomedical courses.
 We expect you to take at least one course in biological chemistry.

 The theme of your second year is 'foundational understanding of biomedical sciences'.
 This includes essential learning in biomedical disciplines.

 You will also choose courses from a range of biomedical and non-biomedical options.

 You will study two compulsory courses:

 - Biomedical Sciences 3 - cornerstone to the theme of 'developing knowledge from experiment'

 You will also take a combination of compulsory and optional courses that broaden your understanding of your chosen subject.

-Additionally in this year, you will develop key graduate attributes, including analytical and communication skills.
+Plus, you will develop key graduate attributes including analytical and communication skills.